duojs/duo/Readme.md

 When you make a duo plugin, open a pull request and add it to the list!

+### Adding a plugin to the Duo organization

+If you have a plugin you'd like to add to the [duojs](http://github.com/duojs) organization, open an issue and I'll take a look and create a repository for you!

 ## Authors

 - [Matthew Mueller](https://github.com/MatthewMueller)